 Creating business synergies

-Revenue increases during pharma M&A can often more difficult to achieve and take longer than expected.
+Revenue increases during pharma M&A can often be more difficult to achieve and take longer than expected.
 During pharma mergers and acquisitions teams must develop strategies such as the degree to which the existing portfolios need to be rationalized, how teams can be used to increase efficiency, how salesforce can be consolidated to remove overlap, and how the projects of each of the brands can be enhanced.

 Defining the integration strategy